YouTube is only for watching cat videos.

 2. Find Your Perfect Spotify Language Course

-Just to prove that the platform goes beyond music, believe it or not, Spotify itself sponsors language learning programs.
+Just to prove that the platform goes beyond music, believe it or not, Spotify itself sponsors language learning apps and programs.

 Go to “Browse.”
 You know, that’s where you usually go when you want to search for songs via genre.
 You’ll get sections on pop, rock, hip-hop, Christian and R&B. Spotify also arranges them via mood, like “chill,” “party” or “sleep.”